Dictionary of Revolutionary Marxism

 GENERATIVE ARTIFICIAL INTELLIGENCE

 Artificial Intelligence (AI) programs capable of generating readable and coherent text, images, videos, computer programs, or other things, which are good enough to be useful and to replace the work of human beings, either in part or completely.
 As of 2023 this sort of Generative AI is just beginning to become available in the U.S., and to widely enter the public consciousness.
-Although these original versions, such as ChatGPT4, are already rather impressive, they are still pretty crude and prone to problems such as repeating or creation of falsehoods; reflection of other widespread repulsive social attitudes (such as racism, misogyny, selfishness); and so forth.
-However, it is expected that most of these sorts of overt problems will soon be lessened or overcome, at least in various restricted spheres.
+Although these early versions, such as ChatGPT4, are already rather impressive, they are still pretty crude and prone to problems such as repeating or creation of falsehoods; reflection of other widespread repulsive social attitudes (such as racism, misogyny, selfishness and bourgeois ideology); and so forth.
+However, it is expected that most of these sorts of overt problems (other than bourgeois biases, which the creators of Generative AI consider to be a virtue rather than a problem) will soon be lessened or overcome, at least in various restricted spheres.
 That, in turn, is expected to lead to the loss of millions of jobs in contemporary capitalist society.

 “Generative A.I. could automate activities equivalent to 300 million full-time jobs globally, according to a recent estimate by Goldman Sachs.” —New York Times, “Shield Urged for Workers Hurt by A.I.”, National Edition, May 24, 2023.